Engin-Boot/pong-stage-kelkardish/Stage0/ballMovement.md

   When the player hits any preassigned key to "begin".

-  Then the ball starts from the centre of the screen and starts moving in random direction.
+  Then the ball starts from the center of the screen and starts moving in random direction.

 ### Scenario: Ball movement in active game session